sanketgandhi/sanketgandhi.com/content/posts/2022-12-11--VSCode-Debug-Extensions/index.md

   - vscode
 ---

-I wasted 4 hours since I didn't find any article on internet which can give me steps to debug extensions easily and hence this write-up!
+First backstory!

-I stumbled on VSCode one day where it was highlighting code block in red and yellow like this -
+I stumbled on VSCode where it was highlighting code block in red and yellow like this -
 ****
 ![showing-vscode-error-block](vscode-error.png)

-It was driving me nuts and I wasted 4 hours to check whether this is shown by vscode by default or some extensions.
+It was driving me nuts to solve this.
+I wasted 4 hours since I didn't find any helpful article or SO which can solve this.
+I was not so sure who is doing this weird stuff either it could be VSCode or some extension.

 When I googled then I found nothing related to this so I decided to disable all my extensions and I successfully got to know that it was some extension who was doing this.